TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-04-attack-of-the-zip.md

 {% image "https://csis-website-prod.s3.amazonaws.com/s3fs-public/publication/171212_cyber_Defense.jpg", "w-40 floatr1", "Credit: Cybrain/Adobe Stock" %}

 So much for the offensive side.
 How about the defensive aspect?
 What approaches can we take to secure our systems?

-Let's explore ways to mitigate zip attacks.
+Let's explore a few ways to mitigate zip attacks.
+(Some of these can also be applied to protect against other attacks, or may just be general improvements.)

 ### Permissions
 In America, "all men are created equal".
 Not so in filesystems.